 Brent made up for lost time on “the Hill” by volunteering a week each summer for the past 24 years heading up the SPECTACULAR infirmary team.
 All those years ago he saw the need and stepped up to the plate.
 Ruoff fell in love with SPEC in 1973 and hasn’t missed many since.

 Dr. Ruoff had to be talked into accepting the Distinguished Service Award, recognition and being in the spotlight are things he can do without.
 However, his lifetime of service deserved recognition and we can thank his wife Kim for convincing him to accept!

-David Vaughan '75 received the Distinguished Service Award.
-Vaughn, of Summerland Keys, Florida, earned a Bachelor of Arts in biology and chemistry from Graceland in 1975.
-He credits professor Nick Hartwick for directing him toward his life’s work.
+David Vaughan ’75 received the Distinguished Service Award.
+Vaughan, of Summerland Keys, Florida, earned a Bachelor of Arts in biology and chemistry from Graceland in 1975.
+He credits professor Nick Hartwig for directing him toward his life’s work.
 During an independent winter term in Grand Cayman, his passion for the world’s oceans and the thousands of species that live beneath the surface awoke.
 David went on to earn a Master of Science in biology and microbiology from Fairleigh Dickinson University, and a PhD in botany and plant physiology from Rutgers University.